 We are planning to return to our usual ways of teaching this autumn including on-campus activities for your course.
 However, it's still unclear what the government requirements on social distancing and other restrictions might be, so please keep an eye on our Covid-19 pages for further updates as we get closer to the start of the autumn term.

 You will be required to have:

 Candidates with other qualifications may be considered in exceptional circumstances.

-Students who have taken this course have progressed to an array of careers ranging from the public sector, through NGOs to international companies.
+Students who have taken this course have progressed to an array of careers such as the public sector, Non-Governmental Organisations and international companies.
 The course has proven particularly beneficial for those who are seeking work in organisations operating in a transnational environment.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.